Best Health Care Worker

 Behind each health care worker is a whole team, according to Kendra Northam, nurse at PeaceHealth and Eugene’s No. 1 health care worker.
 “I just feel like me winning should not be without recognizing all of my colleagues and amazing co-workers that are all in this struggle together,” Northam says.
 “I work with life-saving cardiothoracic surgeons and cardiologists.”

-In second place is psychologist Kendall Thornton and in third is nurse Meredith Blair.
+In second place is nurse Meredith Blair and third is psychologist Kendall Thornton.